John Chandos: Military career

 Chandos was a leading figure at the Battle of Crécy.
 As Chief of Staff to Edward, the Black Prince, he designed the strategy that won victory at the Battle of Poitiers in 1356.

 In 1360, Chandos was created a knight banneret, which allowed him to hold a banner in battle.
-This came being made the Viscount of Saint-Sauveur by Edward III.
+This came of being made the Viscount of Saint-Sauveur by Edward III.
 This is contrary to the Life of the Black Prince, written by the Herald of John Chandos which suggested that Chandos was made a banneret immediately before the Battle of Najera in 1367.
 Nevertheless, on that occasion, Edward, the Black Prince of Wales, and Aquitaine at that time, merely unfurled the banner for Chandos as a mark of respect.

 On 29 September 1364, Chandos led the forces of Duke John de Montfort to victory at the Battle of Auray, winning the Breton War of Succession and enabling de Montfort to become John IV, Duke of Brittany.

 In reward for his service, Chandos was created the lieutenant of France, the vice-chamberlain of England and was given the viscounty of Saint-Sauveur in the Cotentin.
 During the Hundred Years' War, he became constable of Aquitaine.
 Later, however, after disagreeing with Edward over how the Guyennois should be taxed, he retired to his property in Normandy.

 Death

 In 1369, the French launched a successful counterattack, regaining much territory and forcing Edward to recall Chandos, who was appointed seneschal of Poitou and settled in Poitiers.
 Sir John attempted to deal with the French attempts to regain a foothold in the province.
-The Breton John Kerlouët and Louis de Saint Julien Trimouille, lord of Lusignan, had occupied La Roche-Posay and Saint-Savin, a few miles from Poitiers.
+The Bretons John Kerlouët and Louis de Saint Julien Trimouille, lord of Lusignan, had occupied La Roche-Posay and Saint-Savin, a few kilometres from Poitiers.
 Chandos decided to retake the abbey of Saint-Savin, with a surprise attack under cover of night.

 The planned attack failed when, thinking they had been detected by the enemy, Chandos' force retreated towards the bridge across the Vienne at Lussac-les-Châteaux, along the route to Poitiers through Chauvigny.
-The French, unaware of their presence, had decided to follow the same route to harass any English troops.
+The French, actually unaware of their presence, had decided to follow the same route to harass any English troops.
 The adversaries met at the bridge of Lussac.
 In the battle, Chandos' long coat made him slip on the frost.
 James de Saint-Martin, a squire in the house of Sir Bagnac (or Guillaume Boitel, according to Paul Hay du Chastelet) struck Chandos with his lance, piercing his face below the eye.
 Chandos' uncle Edward Twyford, standing over his wounded nephew, repulsed the attackers.
 One of his squires pierced both legs of James Saint-Martin with his sword; Saint-Martin died three days later at Poitiers.
 John Chandos was carried on a large shield to Morthemer, the nearest English fortress.
-He died in the night, either on 31 December or the early hours of 1 January 1370, after a day and night of agony, at the age of around 55.
+He died in the night, either on 31 December or the early hours of 1 January 1370, after a day and night of agony, at the age of around 50.